Seteeri/Particle/snippets/notes/PARTICLE.md

       * Like Nano
     * FPS - do in render

-  * Load own code
+  * Load own code as data
+    * Really draw relevant internal symbols from table

   * Explore file browsing using built in functions
     * For example, get a list of files in directory -> return list of strings of files

-   * PRE-RELEASE - REPL - JAN ?
-     * CLEAN UP
-     * RECORD DEMO
-     * ANNOUNCE ON MAILING LIST, LATER REDDIT
+  * Test multiple workers
+    * Need data sync on model side to broadcast updates

   POST DEMO: